ProgramFreakHD/Tony-Stark-s-Arc-Reactor-MK1/README.md

 **(NOTE: SUPERGLUE OR ANY KIND OF BONDING COMPOUND ARE NOT ALLOWED DURING ASSEMBLY OF ARK REACTOR!
 ONLY SCREWS ARE MEANT TO BE USED DURING ASSEMBLING!)**

+Check out Assembly page to get some idea how to assembl it.
+[Click Here](https://github.com/ProgramFreakHD/Tony-Stark-Arc-Reactor-MK1/blob/main/Configs/Assembly.md)

 ## Parts List

 [Click here for the parts list.](https://github.com/ProgramFreakHD/Ark-reactor/blob/main/Configs/Parts%20list.md)